abultman/PiAutomator/README.md

 http://pi-automator.net/

-PiAutomator
+Pi-Automator
 ===========

 Simple Python lib that allows you to read values from sensors etc. on the Pi and then trigger receivers into certain states.

 Currently using this with a DHT22 sensor wired and a wired switch (KlikAanKlikUit) to switch the fan when it gets too humid in the bathroom

 The setup is created in such a way that it should be easy enough to add more and different types of sensors and the